snowplow-archive/maxmind-geolite-update/README.md

 ## Overview

-A Python script to regularly update the free MaxMind geo databases.
+A Python script to regularly update the free [MaxMind geo databases] [maxmind].
 Closely based on Boris from MaxMind's [Perl script] [perlscript] to accomplish the same.

 ## Installing